 Lucid comes from the makers of LinenSpa and features an ultra slim design and firm feel created specifically for children or adults with smaller frames, who typically do not require a great deal of loft in their mattresses.

-This all-foam construction includes gel in the comfort layer of foam to prevent heat retention sometimes associated with traditional memory materials.
+This all-foam construction includes gel-infused memory foam to prevent heat retention sometimes associated with traditional memory materials.

-The foams have also been tested to the CertiPUR-US® standard, which means they’ve been tested for dangerous levels of chemicals and emissions and found to be safe for consumer use in a bedroom.
-The company also claims that the materials are resistant to dust mites, and the weight of the mattress should make it exceptionally easy to move and change the sheets.
+- The foams in the Lucid also meet the CertiPUR-US® standard, which means they’ve been tested for dangerous levels of chemicals and emissions and found to be safe for consumer use in a bedroom.

-Mattress showrooms have ridiculous markups, so the $200 beds you’re looking at online today would cost around $600 at a retail store.
-And by purchasing online, you avoid the pushy salesmen, the fluorescent lights, and that awkward feeling of lying on a mattress fully clothed while people around you pretend not to stare.
+Mattress showrooms have significant markups, which means the 200-dollar beds you’re looking at online today could cost around 600 dollars at a retail store.
+By purchasing online, though, you avoid the pushy salesmen, the fluorescent lights, and that awkward feeling of lying on a mattress while people around you pretend not to stare.

 However, if you’re on a budget or you don’t plan on keeping the bed for the extend long-term, this can be an exceptional option.